 (i) Details of CSR expenditure :

-We align our objectives with the Sustainable Development Goals (SDGs) and believe that by empowering underprivileged communities and rural areas, we can contribute to building a more inclusive and developed nation.
-Total expenditure incurred on Corporate Social Responsibility (CSR) activities during the year ended March 31, 2024 is H 308.97 (March 31, 2023 is H 176.16 ).
-The Company will set off the excess CSR amount of H 11.68 lakhs spent during the year FY 2023-24 against CSR obligation of FY 2024-25.
+We align our objectives with the Sustainable Development Goals (SDGs).
+Total expenditure required to be incurred on Corporate Social Responsibility (CSR) activities during the year ended March 31,2025 is ?
+491.52 (March 31,2024 is ?
+297.29 ).
+The Company has set off the excess CSR amount of ?
+11.68 lakhs spent during the year FY 2023-24 against CSR obligation of FY 2024-25.

-31. Fair value measurements (i) Fair value hierarchy
+31. FAIR VALUE MEASUREMENTS (i) Fair value hierarchy

 Financial assets and financial liabilities measured at fair value in the Balance Sheet are grouped into three levels of a fair value hierarchy.
 The three levels are defined based on the observability of significant inputs to the measurement, as follows:

-Level 1: Quoted prices (unadjusted) in active markets for financial instruments.
+Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities.

 Level 2: The fair value of financial instruments that are not traded in an active market is determined using valuation techniques which maximise the use of observable market data either directly or indirectly.